mawrkus/pull-request-review-guide/README.md

 Try to understand the reasons behind their choices, not to blame them, you might also learn something in the process!

-Eventually, this is your personal responsibility to use your own experience and expertise to help the authors.
+Eventually, this is your personal responsibility to use your own experience and expertise to help the author.
 We are humans, not machines.
 Be kind.

 ### Provide code samples / Provide references